Freight Shipping from Orlando to Louisville

 How much does it cost to ship freight from Orlando to Louisville?

-Full truckload (FTL) rates from Orlando, FL to Louisville, KY currently range from $2,004-$2,470 for a standard dry van load over the 932-mile route.
+Full truckload (FTL) rates from Orlando, FL to Louisville, KY currently range $2,004-$2,470 (roughly $2.16-$2.66 per mile over 932 miles).
 LTL shipments typically cost $713-$1,192 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Louisville?

-Standard FTL transit from Orlando to Louisville is approximately 17 hrs by truck over 932 miles.
+Standard FTL transit from Orlando to Louisville is approximately 17 hrs by truck over 932 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Taft Yard to CSX Osborn Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Orlando to Louisville freight?